New slope inequalities for families of complete intersections: Introduction

 In the third and last part of the paper, following the spirit of our work on hypersurfaces \cite{B-S-hyper}, we use the results obtained to study the cones in the N\'eron-Severi space of cycles ${\rm N}^c(\pr)$.
-Indeed, equation \eqref{eq: principale} tells us something about the position of the class of $X$ inside ${\rm N}^c(\pr)$: we define a cone $\mathbb B$ in the 2-dimensional space ${\rm N}^c(\pr)$ as follows (Definition \ref{def: cono}). where $\mu(\cE)=\deg\cE/r$ is the slope of the vector bundle $\cE$.
+Indeed, equation \eqref{eq: principale} tells us something about the position of the class of $X$ inside ${\rm N}^c(\pr)$: we define a cone $\mathbb B$ in the 2-dimensional space ${\rm N}^c(\pr)$ as follows (Definition \ref{def: cono}). where $\mu(\cE)=\deg\cE/\rk \cE$ is the slope of the vector bundle $\cE$.

 By reformulating in a suitable way a result of Fulger \cite{fulger} -using the so-called virtual slopes of the vector bundle $\cE$- we see that this cone $\mathbb B$ is always intermediate between the Pseudoeffective and the Nef cones in ${\rm N}^c(\pr)$.
-Then we can reformulate the results obtained, for instance by saying that the class of $X$ lies in the interior of $\mathbb B$ if and only if $\cO_X(1)$ is asymptotically $f$-positive (Proposition \ref{cone}).
+Then we can reformulate the results obtained, for instance by saying that the class of $X$ lies in the interior of $\mathbb B$ if and only if $\cO_X(1)$ is $f$-positive (Proposition \ref{cone}).

-Eventually, using the same reasoning as in \cite{B-S-hyper}, we combine the result of Cornalba-Harris and Bost with Theorem \ref{thm: main} and obtain an unstability condition for the fibres of relative complete intersections: Theorem \ref{instability}.
-This leads to an example of unstable complete intersections of general type with only points as singularities (Proposition \ref{esempio}).
-Note that such varieties need to be singular (remark \ref{rem-referee}), so these examples have the smaller possible singularity (set-theoretically).
+Eventually, using the same reasoning as in \cite{B-S-hyper}, we combine the result of Cornalba-Harris and Bost with Theorem \ref{thm: main} and obtain an instability condition for the fibres of relative complete intersections: \begin{theorem}[Corollary \ref{instability}] Let $X\subset \pr$ a relative complete intersection in the projective bundle $\pr=\pr_B(\cE)$ satisfying Assumptions \ref{ass: proper}.
+If $\sum_{i=1}^c\frac{y_i}{k_i}>c\mu$ (equivalently $[X]\not\in \mathbb B$), then: \begin{itemize} \item[(i)] the fibres of $f$ are Chow unstable with the restriction of $\cO_{\mathbb P ^{r-1}}(h)$ for any $h< \min\{k_i\}$. \item[(ii)] Assume moreover that $X$ is balanced.
+Then the fibres of $f$ are Chow unstable with the restriction of $\cO_{\mathbb P ^{r-1}}(h)$ for $h\gg0$; \item[(iii)] Assume moreover that $X$ is balanced, $r<kc$ and (1), (2) or (3) in Proposition \ref{prop: meglio che niente} holds.
+Then the fibres of $f$ are unstable with respect to their dualizing sheaf. \end{itemize} \end{theorem} This leads to an example of unstable complete intersections of general type with only one point as singularity (Proposition \ref{esempio}).
+Note that such varieties need to be singular (Remark \ref{rem-referee}), so these examples have the smaller possible singularity (set-theoretically).